 Despite these conditions, most theologians, religionists and ministers blindly assume that this is already God’s world.
 Therefore, they conclude that if “all Christians would work together, in love and unity, to make this world and its governments a safer and better place for all, they could bring peace, happiness and prosperity to the world.”

 This is a completely wrong view.
-Nowhere did Christ say, “Go into all the world and strive to make it a better place by becoming part of it.”
+Nowhere did Jesus say, “Go into all the world and strive to make it a better place by becoming part of it.”
 He taught, “Go you into all the world and preach the gospel.”
-Christ did not come to make this world a better place.
+Jesus did not come to make this world a better place.
 He came to announce the coming of a better, different world—under His government!

 Blind, deceived men think that they can bring world peace through human effort alone.
 Ironically, this quest often involves the decision of “Christian” nations to strive for peace through war.
 They see certain evil forces at work and feel compelled to “do something about it.”
 They assume that Christ would be an “activist,” seeking to make the world a better place.